Book Book Your Stay

 7. Aspen Mirror Lake

-Aspen Mirror is the softest landing on this list.
+When the mood is easy, Aspen Mirror Lake is the one.
 Visit Cedar City lists it as an easy 1 mile out-and-back or loop, best from June 1 to November 1, with Aspen Mirror Lake at the end, restrooms at the trailhead, and hiking that works well with kids through summer and fall.
-The lake is near Duck Creek Village and makes an easy short stop when you want reflections, shade, and a calm lake instead of a long push.
+The lake is near Duck Creek Village and makes an easy short stop when you want reflections, shade, and calm water instead of a long push.

-It also pairs well with a relaxed village day.
+We like it for relaxed village days, low-key mornings, and anybody who wants a pretty lake stop without turning it into a whole production.
 Our Aspen Mirror Lake page is handy if you want to compare it with Navajo Lake or keep the day easy.

 More info: Aspen Mirror Lake trail page from Visit Cedar City